circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 * Some basic knowledge of git and an existing GitHub.com account or ability to create one.
 * Some basic terminal or `bash` know-how is helpful.
 Prior experience using the command line comes in handy.
 * It is necessary to have your GitHub.com SSH Keys setup for the SSH-ing into your build section.
-The information you need for that is [here]<https://help.github.com/articles/connecting-to-github-with-ssh/>.
+The information you need for that is in the [GitHub Help](https://help.github.com/articles/connecting-to-github-with-ssh/).

 ### Creating a Repository
 * Navigate to your account on GitHub.com